painedpineapple/mood-friend/docs/PRD.md

 - **Security**:
   - The data will be encrypted before storage to ensure user privacy and data integrity.
   - Decryption will occur on the client-side using the user's Solana keypair, ensuring that only the user has access to their personal data.

+#### Data Encryption for Life Metrics

+- **Encryption at Log Time**: When a user logs life metrics, the data will be encrypted before being stored on the blockchain.
+The encryption ensures that logs are not publicly viewable.
+- **Encryption Method**: The implementation of the encryption method is TBD.
+However, industry-standard encryption algorithms and secure key management practices will be used.

 ## Features